-The Karakoram region is also home to a high concentration of surge-type glaciers (Sevestre and Benn, 48 2015; Copland and others, 2009, 2011).
-Surges are a phenomenon characterized by cyclical, order-of-49 magnitude accelerations of glaciers that can be sustained for months to years (Eisen and others, 2001; Jay-50 Allemand and others, 2011; Round and others, 2017; Bhambri and others, 2020; Björnsson, 1998).
-They 51 occur in geographical clusters that fall in "climatic envelopes" that may provide favorable temperatures 52 and accumulation rates for surge motion (Sevestre and Benn, 2015; Jiskoot and others, 2000).
-Surges are 53 also associated with till deformation (Minchew and Meyer, 2020; Minchew and others, 2016).
-Buildups 54 of basal water pressure are thought to play a role in the initiation and sustenance of surge motion (e.g., 55

-Kamb (1987); Flowers and others (2011); Björnsson (1998); Jay-Allemand and others (2011)).
-However, 56 the causes of surge behavior remain unclear as not all surging glaciers seem to be directly attributable to 57 changes in mass-balance state or thermal regime (e.g., Liu and others (2024); Murray and others (2000)).
-58 Subglacial hydrology controls ice velocity through changes in effective pressure, defined as the difference 59 between the overburden pressure and the and water pressure at the bed (Nienow and others, 2005).
-Seasonal 60 variations in subglacial hydrology modulate ice sheet and glacier velocities (Hart and others, 2022; Sommers 61 and others, 2024; Schoof, 2010; Zwally and others, 2002; Iken and others, 1983).
-Numerous studies have 62 shown that the velocity of glaciers increases during melt seasons (e.g., Nanni and others (2023); Zwally 63 and others (2002); Hart and others (2022); Bhambri and others (2020)).
-In alpine glaciers of HMA, 64 observed regional speedups have been proposed to occur due to changes in subglacial drainage efficiency.
-65 In particular, these glaciers can also exhibit a pattern of speedups in both the spring and fall (Beaud and 66 others, 2022; Nanni and others, 2023).
-It is inferred that these seasonal speedups occur due to increases 67 in meltwater production and subsequent lubrication at the ice-bed interface.
-68
+50 The Karakoram region is also nome to a high concentration of surge-type glaciers (Sevestre and Benn, 51 2015; Copland and others, 2009, 2011).
+Surges are a phenomenon characterized by cyclical, order-of-52 magnitude accelerations of glaciers that can be sustained for months to years (Eisen and others, 2001; Jay-53 Allemand and others, 2011; Round and others, 2017; Bhambri and others, 2020; Björnsson, 1998).
+They 54 occur in geographical clusters that fall in "climatic envelopes" that may provide favorable temperatures 55 and accumulation rates for surge motion (Sevestre and Benn, 2015; Jiskoot and others, 2000).
+Surges are also associated with till deformation (Minchew and Meyer, 2020; Minchew and others, 2016).
+Buildups of basal water pressure are thought to play a role in the initiation and sustenance of surge motion (e.g., Kamb (1987); Flowers and others (2011); Björnsson (1998); Jay-Allemand and others (2011)).
+However, the causes of surge behavior remain unclear as not all surging glaciers seem to be directly attributable to changes in mass-balance state or thermal regime (e.g., Liu and others (2024); Murray and others (2000)).
+Subglacial hydrology controls ice velocity through changes in effective pressure, defined as the difference 61 between the overburden pressure and the and water pressure at the bed (Nienow and others, 2005).
+Seasonal variations in subglacial hydrology modulate ice sheet and glacier velocities (Hart and others, 2022; Sommers and others, 2024; Schoof, 2010; Zwally and others, 2002; Iken and others, 1983).
+Numerous studies have 64 shown that the velocity of glaciers increases during melt seasons (e.g., Nanni and others (2023); Zwally 65 and others (2002); Hart and others (2022); Bhambri and others (2020)).
+In alpine glaciers of HMA, observed regional speedups have been proposed to occur due to changes in subglacial drainage efficiency.
+67 In particular, these glaciers can also exhibit a pattern of speedups in both the spring and fall (Beaud and others, 2022; Nanni and others, 2023).
+These studies suggest that these seasonal speedups occur due to increases in meltwater production and subsequent lubrication at the ice-bed interface.
+70

-While surges and outburst flooding have for the most part been investigated as separate phenomena, 69 multiple studies in the Karakoram have observed GLOFs to occur concurrently with transitions in surge 70 motion, suggesting that subglacial hydrology may play a non-straightforward role in the synchronous timing 71 of these events (Beaud and others, 2021; Bhambri and others, 2020; Bazai and others, 2022a; Round and 72 others, 2017; Bazai and others, 2022b; Steiner and others, 2018).
-Understanding the role that subglacial 73 hydrology plays in the severity and timing of these hazards could improve early warning systems for water 74 availability and outburst flooding.
-While several in-situ observational studies have been conducted and are 75 in progress (e.g., Gilbert and others (2020); Miles and others (2021, 2019); Pritchard and others (2020)) 76 there are very few direct observations of subglacial hydrology in HMA.
-Therefore, in this study, we lay 77 the groundwork for investigating the role of subglacial hydrology in ice dynamics and outburst flooding 78 through modeling.
-79
+While surges and outburst flooding have for the most part been investigated as separate phenomena, 71 multiple studies in the Karakoram have observed GLOFs to occur concurrently with transitions in surge 72 motion, suggesting that subglacial hydrology may play a non-straightforward role in the synchronous timing of these events (Beaud and others, 2021; Bhambri and others, 2020; Bazai and others, 2022a; Round and 74 others, 2017; Bazai and others, 2022b; Steiner and others, 2018).
+Understanding the role that subglacial 75 hydrology plays in the severity and timing of these hazards could improve early warning systems for water availability and outburst flooding.
+While several in-situ observational studies have been conducted and are 77 in progress (e.g., Gilbert and others (2020); Miles and others (2021, 2019); Pritchard and others (2020)) there are very few direct observations of subglacial hydrology in HMA.
+Therefore, in this study, we lay the groundwork for investigating the role of subglacial hydrology in ice dynamics and outburst flooding through modeling.
+81

 We focus on Shishper Glacier (36.40°N 74.61°E) in the eastern Karakoram range in Pakistan (Fig. 1).
 The glacier has also been referred to in literature as Shisper and Shishpare.
 Located in the Hunza Valley in Gilgit-Baltistan, Pakistan, Shishper is part of a surge and lake drainage system with another glacier to its west, called Muchuwar (also previously spelled as Muchuhar or Mochowar).
-The two glaciers were connected prior to 1950, when the two separated (Muhammad and others, 2021).
-Shishper's main trunk is approximately 7 km long and is fed by several tributary glaciers at the northeast (upper-elevation) side.
+The two glaciers were